Bridging the boundaries of Sunset Boulevard in Los Angeles

 ...Another Round of Machine Hallucination

 Don’t leave right away!
-Here are some of my reflections...
+Here are my two cents...

-This was an early project testing how we can involve AI and machine minds into design process - considering the boom of AI for public audience happened in the time of 2022 while this was a project in early 2021 - during the process of which I struggled a long time pursuading myself how to build the logic and meaning between machine generated visual and the design outcome.
-Ironically, I chose the topic of this project to focus on the social and physical raptures of neighborhoods, yet myself felt the huge rapture between design and technology along the way.
-Why would we use it?
+This was an early project testing how we can involve AI and machine minds into design process, during which I struggled a long time pursuading myself on the necessity of AI infultration.
+While I chose the topic of this project to focus on the social and physical raptures of neighborhoods, ironically, I felt the huge rapture between design and technology along the way and had a hard time build the logic and connection between machine generated visual and tangible and meaningful design outcomes.
+Why would we necessarily use it?
 Where do we draw the line between human intellegence and machine minds?
-Does the technology in some ways limited the design?
+Does the technology, if we don’t understand them fully and will always be far from understand them fully, create burden on unlocking design potentials?

-After two years of industry work, and tested in-house AI generative tools for rounds in projects, I finally felt comfortable using it, a little bit more - not being emotionally attacked by it dragging me along the design process, but turning it into an additional tool and assistant to accelerate work efficiency.
+After two years of industry work, and tested in-house AI generative tools for rounds in projects, I now feel comfortable to incorporate it as part of my life, a little bit more - not being emotionally attacked by it dragging me along the design process, but turning it into an additional tool and assistant to accelerate work efficiency.
 There is never a singular, flawless solution to a design problem, and it's important to remember that we are not in competition with one another - here I mean, us and machines.